How to Attract Long-Term Tenants

-While acquiring consistent tenants in a competitive marketplace may appear to be a difficult task, there are proven methods you can apply to attract them.
+While acquiring consistent tenants in a competitive marketplace may appear to be a difficult task, there are proven methods you can apply to attract them and then keep them happy.
 Here are some practical ways for ensuring that your tenants stay for the long haul:

 Constantly Market Your Rental Property

 Marketing should be consistent and frequent so you’ll generate more interest from prospective tenants.
-The process starts by designing a property listing.
+Establish a fair and competitive rental price.
+From there, design a property listing.
 To craft a viable property listing, you must establish the best practices for capturing the viewer’s attention.

 A property listing should include quality photos and video tours where necessary.
 The next step would be to make them available to many internet users.
 Check out popular listing sites and various social media platforms for your distribution.
 Using conventional methods such as flyers and posting on community boards are also recommended.